ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - **Week Fifteen (April 24 - April 28) through Week Sixteen (May 1 - May 5)**:
   Final revisions to senior thesis document.

-- **May 5 at 11:59 PM**: Submit final version of senior thesis as a tagged release in the document's GitHub repository.
+- **May 5 at 11:59 PM**: Submit the final version of senior thesis as a tagged release in the document's GitHub repository.

 ### Detailed Description